Chipping Norton and the Rollright Stones

 About the walk

-Commanding a splendid position overlooking the hills and valleys of the northeast Cotswolds, the Rollright Stones comprise the Whispering Knights, the King's Men and the King Stone.
-These intriguing stones are steeped in myth and legend.
-Mystical theories It seems a king was leading his army in this quiet corner of Oxfordshire while five of his knights stood together conspiring against him.
-The king met a witch nearby who told him he would be King of England if he could see the settlement of Long Compton in seven long strides.
-As he approached the top of the ridge a mound of earth suddenly rose up before him, preventing him from seeing the village and so the king, his soldiers and his knights were all turned to stone.
 In reality the Rollright Stones form a group of prehistoric megalithic monuments created from large natural boulders found within about 600yds (549m) of the site.
 The stones are naturally pitted, giving them astonishing and highly unusual shapes.
-The five Whispering Knights are the remains of a portal dolmen burial chamber, probably from 3800–3000 BC, long before the stone circle.
+The five Whispering Knights are the remains of a portal dolmen burial chamber, probably from 3800–3000 bc, long before the stone circle.
 It would have been imposing in its day and it is the easternmost burial chamber of this kind in Britain.
 The King Stone stands apart from the others.
-The 8ft (2.4m) tall single standing stone was almost certainly erected to mark the site of a Bronze Age cemetery which was in use around 1800–1500 BC.
-Finally, you come to the King's Men Stone Circle – a ceremonial monument thought to have been built around 2500–2000 BC.
+The 8ft (2.4m) tall single standing stone was almost certainly erected to mark the site of a Bronze Age cemetery around 1800–1500 bc.
+Finally, you come to the King’s Men stone circle – a ceremonial monument thought to have been built around 2500–2000 bc.
 There are over 70 stones here.
 Originally there were about 105 stones forming a continuous wall except for one narrow entrance.
-The King's Men Stones are arranged in an unditched circle about 100ft (30m) across and ranging in size from just a few inches to 7ft (2m).
 Here and there the stones are so close they almost touch.
-It is not clear what the stone circle was used for but it may well have had some significance in religious and secular ceremonies.
+It is not clear what the stone circle was used for, but it may well have had some significance in religious and secular ceremonies.
 Most mysterious of all is why this particular site was chosen.
-Visitors to the Rollright Stones have questioned their origin but they remain a mystery.
+All these questions remain a mystery.

 Walk directions

 Follow the A44, New Street, downhill.
 Pass Penhurst Gardens, then veer right through a kissing gate.
 Skirt the left-hand edge of the recreation ground and aim for a gate.
 Descend to a bridge and, when the path forks, keep right.
 Go up the slope to a kissing gate.
 Cross a drive and continue to the next tarmac drive.
-Keep ahead to a kissing gate and walk along the right-hand field edge.
-Make for a gate and drop down to some double gates on the right.
+Keep walking ahead to a kissing gate and walk along the right-hand field edge.
+Make for a gate and drop down to double gates on the right.

 Follow the track to a right-hand bend.
 Go straight ahead here, following the field edge.
 Make for a gate ahead and turn right in the next field.
 About 100yds (91m) before the field corner, turn left and follow the path across to an opening in the boundary.
 Veer left, then immediately right to skirt the field.
 Cross a little stream and maintain your direction in the next field to reach the road.